-Reestablishing antelope bitterbrush protected by Vexar following the Lone Pine Fire. $\ensuremath{\mathsf{Photo}}$ by Joel P Okula n August 1992, the Lone Pine Fire burned more than 12000 ha (29640 ac) in 4 d on the Winema National Forest in south-central Oregon (USDA Forest Service 1992).
+Reestablishing antelope bitterbrush protected by Vexar following the Lone Pine Fire. ${\rm Photo\ by\ WI\ P\ Okula}$ n August 1992, the Lone Pine Fire burned more than 12000 ha (29640 ac) in 4 d on the Winema National Forest in south-central Oregon (USDA Forest Service 1992).
 The fire burned with high intensity for 2 reasons: fire had been excluded from this landscape for decades and considerable forest fuels had accumulated, and 1992 was the seventh consecutive drought year.
-This stand-replacing fire damaged many hectares of the ponderosa pine ecosystem, most of which was classified as a Pinus ponderosa/Purshia tridentata/Stipa occidentalis plant association (Volland 1985).
-As mitigation for the fire, much of the area was intensively replanted with ponderosa pine (Pinus ponderosa P.& C. Lawson [Pinaceae]).
-Postburn surveys of the area indicated that antelope bitterbrush (Purshia tridentata (Pursh) DC.
+This stand-replacing fire damaged many hectares of the ponderosa pine ecosystem, most of which was classified as a Pinus ponderosa/Purshia tridentata/Stipa much of the area was intensively replanted with ponderosa pine (Pinus ponderosa R& C. Lawson [Pinaceae]).
+Postburn surveys of the area indicated that antelope bitterbrush tridentata (Pursh) DC.
 [Rosaceae]) stocking was poor, averaging only 156 plants/ha (63/ac).
 In similar unburned areas, stocking was between 1730 and 4550 plants/ha (700 to 1841/ac).
 Because antelope bitterbrush is a primary food source for big-game animals, namely mule deer, elk, and pronghorn antelope (Nord 1965; Kufeld 1973; Kufeld and others 1973; Stuth and Winward 1977; Guenther and others 1993), an effort was made to restore the shrubs on this important mule deer range.
 Between 1993 and 1997 approximately 2.7 million bitterbrush shrubs were planted on 1410 ha (3480 ac) of mule deer winter range and 1310 ha (3240 ac) of summer/transitional range at 1680 and 272 seedlings per ha (680 and 110 per ac), respectively.

 Results of the monitoring program that examined growth and survival of antelope bitterbrush seedlings planted on the winter range are reported here.
 The monitoring program recorded the size of seedlings at planting and continued to monitor the growth and survival of the seedlings until fall of 1997.
-Monitoring plots were divided into two subplots, one protected the seedlings from damage due to animal browsing with mesh tubing (Vexar[®], NSW Plastics LLC, Roanoke, Virginia), and one provided no protection.
+Monitoring plots were divided into two subplots, one protected the seedlings from damage due to animal browsing with mesh tubing (Vexar®, NSW Plastics LLC, Roanoke, Virginia), and one provided no protection.
 Associations between plant size and browse protection for growth and survival were examined to determine whether these factors are important in the artificial regeneration of antelope bitterbrush.